 Daniel C. Simons

-Daniel C. Simons is senior counsel in the Antitrust and Consumer Protection unit of Berger Montague.
+Daniel C. Simons is Senior Counsel in the Antitrust and Consumer Protection Groups.
 He concentrates a significant percentage of his practice on complex antitrust litigation, with a focus on anticompetitive arrangements in the pharmaceutical industry.
 Mr. Simons has been at the forefront of the efforts to curb “pay-for-delay” agreements, whereby brand companies compensate generic rivals to forestall the entry of lower priced generic equivalents.
 His practice has led to appearances in district and appellate courts across the country.

 Mr. Simons’s significant representations have included:

 - In re Modafinil Antitrust Litigation, No. 06-1797 (E.D.
 Pa.), in which Mr. Simons represents direct purchasers of the drug Provigil, suing the brand company for fraudulently obtaining its patents on the drug and entering into agreements with its four generic rivals to delay competition.

 - In re Androgel Antitrust Litigation, (No. II), MDL No. 2084 (N.D.
 Ga.).
 This private antitrust suit parallels the precedent-setting FTC v.
 Actavis case, which held that pay-for-delay agreements are not immune from the antitrust laws and must be examined under the antitrust “rule of reason.”
 133 S. Ct.
 2223 (2013).
 Mr. Simons was heavily involved in all aspects of appellate litigation, including the United States Supreme Court.